Sistine Chapel Paintings - Renaissance Masterpieces

 Image: History.com

-The paintings characterize the use of vibrant color palettes, a typical Renaissance feature, to depict the different moods and phases of life through color.
+Pope Julius II commissioned the chapel’s decoration to renovate its previous wall paintings from the 15th century.
+The paintings use vibrant color palettes, a typical Renaissance feature, to depict life’s different moods and phases through color.

 In this section, we will discuss the different parts of the chapel that consist of the famous paintings.